hugosato/SimpleWebRestAPI/README.md

 ### Response format

-We only support JSON format for now.
+We only support JSON and JSONP format for now.
+For JSONP padding, use querystring param named `callback`.

 HTML Endpoints
 --------------